The Farndale Story

 A look down into Farndale to take in its scale and landscape, from the place where the Roman Purse was dropped

-Perhaps also, a hike to Middle Head, the Lord of the Rings land of Midelhovet, where Edmund the Hermit once dwelled
+If you have the energy, a hike to Middle Head, the Lord of the Rings land of Midelhovet, where Edmund the Hermit once dwelled

 1 – The Cradle